cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 # Overview

-An SDF mapping file provides augmentation information for one or more SDF models.
+An SDF Supplement provides augmentation information for one or more SDF models.
 Its main contents are an array of `patches` that are applied using SDF name references ({{Section 4.3 of -sdf}}) as the respective target.

-When processing the mapping file together with one or more SDF models, the qualities from the array elements are added to the SDF model at the referenced name, as in a merge-patch operation {{-merge-patch}}.
+When processing the Supplement together with one or more SDF models, the qualities from the array elements are added to the SDF model at the referenced name, as in a merge-patch operation {{-merge-patch}}.
-Note that this is somewhat similar to the way `sdfRef` ({{Section 4.4 of -sdf}}) works, but in a mapping file the arrows point in the inverse direction (from the augmenter to the augmented).
+Note that this is somewhat similar to the way `sdfRef` ({{Section 4.4 of -sdf}}) works, but in a Supplement the arrows point in the inverse direction (from the augmenter to the augmented).

 Note that the order of the patch application is that of the elements within the array (which is deterministic in contrast to the entries of an object).

 ## Example Model 1 (ecosystem: IPSO/OMA) {#example1}

-An example for an SDF mapping file is given in {{code-example1}}.
+An example for an SDF Supplement is given in {{code-example1}}.
-This mapping file is meant to attach to an SDF specification published by OneDM, and to add qualities relevant to the IPSO/OMA ecosystem.
+This Supplement is meant to attach to an SDF specification published by OneDM, and to add qualities relevant to the IPSO/OMA ecosystem.
 [^namespace-note]